Metrics FAQs

 Where can I find definitions for all the continuous improvement metrics?

-We've provided detailed definitions and examples in our Metrics Guide.
+We've provided detailed definitions and examples in our Metrics Guide (coming soon).
 This document is intended to serve as a comprehensive guide that you can reference as needed.
 It's not expected to be read from beginning to end.

 Can we use estimates instead of hard data?